jamesjhs/Spherify/README.md

 1. The Android project scaffold has not been created yet.
 2. Stop and create or restore the Gradle wrapper before trying to build.

-Android Studio cannot find an SDK:
+The build cannot find an Android SDK:

-1. Open `Tools > SDK Manager`.
+1. Confirm `ANDROID_HOME` or `ANDROID_SDK_ROOT` points to the installed Android SDK.
+2. Confirm `platform-tools` is on `PATH`.
+3. Run `adb version`.
-2. Install the SDK Platform required by the project.
+4. Install the SDK Platform required by the project with `sdkmanager`.
-3. Install Platform-Tools.
-4. Sync Gradle again.
+5. Install Platform-Tools with `sdkmanager` if needed.
+6. Re-run the Gradle build from the VS Code terminal.

-The device does not appear in Android Studio:
+The device does not appear in ADB:

 1. Run `adb devices`.
-2. If the device does not appear there, Android Studio will not see it either.
+2. If the device does not appear there, VS Code and Gradle install commands cannot target it.
 3. Check the cable.
 4. Check USB debugging.
 5. Check the debugging authorization prompt.